An unconventional approach

 Bond University Deputy Vice Chancellor (Academic) Professor Keitha Dunstan says the CoLab is an unconventional approach to education in Australia.

 “We realised that, if Bond University was to continue to lead the way with forward thinking programs that will equip our graduates for this world of change, we would need to employ modern ways of thinking,” she says.

 “This led us to create the Transformation CoLab, a virtual space that creates initiatives and programs that ensure Bond graduates are sought after by employers.”

 In a virtual setting, the CoLab coordinates:

-- Bond University Core subjects - Critical Thinking and Communication, Leadership and Team Dynamics & Ethical Thought and Action.
+- Bond University Core subjects - Critical Thinking and Communication, Collaboration, Teams and Leadership & Responsibility, Integrity and Civic Discourse.

 - Beyond Bond - Bond’s unique co-curricular program that encourages community engagement beyond academic studies in order to support career aspirations and develop sought-after employability skills.

 - Transformation Degree programs - new in 2020, these degrees will combine discipline-specific content with content that drives change and fosters critical thinking.
 Students can study Digital, Entrepreneurial, Health, or Legal Transformation.

 The CoLab isn’t a siloed entity; it infiltrates every aspect of the university.

 “Anything that incorporates the future employability for our students is what the CoLab will focus on,” Professor Dunstan says.